aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 ### Crystal (d12)

-A template input file for crystal14 and crystal17 can be written with the extension `.d12`.
-If the crystal structure is written without symmetry (by using the `NOSYM` or `NOSYMM` keywords), then the `.d12` file contains the complete structure specification.
-Otherwise, the `.d12` file uses the `EXTERNAL` keyword to specify the geometry, and an additional `.fort.34` file with the same root is created.
-This file contains the symmetry operations as well as the crystal geometry, and it should be renamed to just `fort.34` before the crystal calculation is run.
-Note that the `.d12` file contains only a keyword to run the geometry test - there is no basis set specification or any of the other relevant keywords.
+A template input file for CRYSTAL14 and CRYSTAL17 can be written with the extension `.d12`.
+The default behavior is to write a template `.d12` file and the geometry details as well as the symmetry information to a file with extension `.fort.34` suitable for use with CRYSTAL's `EXTERNAL` keyword.
+This file must be renamed to just `fort.34` prior to running CRYSTAL.
+The `.d12` file contains only a keyword to run a geometry test - the input file is complete but there is no basis set specification or any of the other relevant keywords.

+Inputting symmetry to CRYSTAL is sometimes problematic because of the assumed crystallographic conventions.
+If the `NOSYM` or `NOSYMM` keyword is used, critic2 writes the structural information without symmetry entirely to the `.d12` file (without the `fort.34`).
+If the `NOEXTERNAL` keyword is used, critic2 attempts to write a complete `.d12` file (without `fort.34`) with symmetry.
+Because of how CRYSTAL interprets the input, this option does not always yield the same structure as the original, so it is strongly recommended that the provided input with the `TESTGEOM` keyword is run, and the CRYSTAL output is compared with the original structure using the [COMPARE](#key-compare) keyword.

 Crystal17 (and probably earlier versions) has different tolerance values for detecting and accepting symmetry operations than